converged-computing/flux-cloud/examples/osu-benchmarks/README.md

 # OSU Benchmarks on Google Kubernetes Engine

-In this set of experiments we will run the Flux Operator on Google Cloud at a few sizes and machine types.
+In this set of experiments we will run the Flux Operator on Google Cloud at size N=2 (the benchmarks require this) and multiple machine types.

 ## Pre-requisites